WOMEN AND ALCOHOL

 Due to a generally lower body weight, less body fluid (or volume of distribution), more body fat, smaller livers, and less alcohol dehydrogenase (the enzyme which breaks down alcohol to acetaldehyde in the stomach and liver) women are advised to drink less alcohol than men.
 Also the organs and tissues of women are more susceptible to the toxic effects of acetaldehyde before it is broken down into C02 and water.
-For example, women are advised to consume only 2-3 alcoholic units/day (8g) - that is a large glass of wine, or a double vodka rather than 3-4 units/day, which is advised for men.
+For example, women are advised to consume up to 14 units per week, spread over a number of days.

 Find out more about how alcohol can effect you from our interactive female body